Summer sunshine may be on its way to Oregon, but at the state capitol, it's still overcast and cloudy when it comes to accessing public documents.

 The bills are aimed at overhauling Oregon's poor public records laws so Oregonians can peek behind the curtain at what their elected officials and state agencies are doing.
 Both Attorney General Ellen Rosenblum and Gov. Kate Brown have pushed for bills that would require agencies to respond more quickly to public records requests and to create a public records advocate to help the public, journalists and state agencies when disputes inevitably arise.

-Last month, Oregon Secretary of State Dennis Richardson proposed amendments to a third bill, HB 2101.
-Richardson's proposal calls for an independent committee to make recommendations to the state about possible changes to Oregon's many public records exemptions.
+Last month, Rep. John Huffman, R-The Dalles, and Oregon Secretary of State Dennis Richardson proposed amendments to a third bill, HB 2101.
+The Society of Professional Journalists spearheaded an amendment to the bill which Richardson announced, calling for an independent committee to make recommendations to the state about possible changes to Oregon's many public records exemptions.

 Under Oregon law, all documents used by state agencies and elected officials are open to the public, unless they fall under a few specific exemptions.
 But legislators have added more than 550 exemptions to the public records law since 1973, coming up with reason after reason why Oregonians shouldn't see what their government is doing.

-The House added another this week, voting that ligislators' email lists are exempt from public disclosure.
+The House added another this week, voting that legislators' email lists are exempt from public disclosure.

 Some exemptions are clearly necessary.
 Nobody wants their Social Security number or health information released to the public.
 But other exemptions are used to keep the public, and journalists, from finding out what happens behind closed doors.

 It's something other states already are doing.
-Washington, Virginia, New York, Tennessee and Maine already use similar so-called 'sunshine committees.'
+Washington, Virginia, New York, Tennessee and Maine already use similar committees.

-Oregon Sen. Chuck Riley (D-Hillsboro) argued in a ketter to the editor we ran last week that Richardson's sunshine committee idea isn't necessary because he and other state lawmakers already are starting to look critically at exemptions that keep elected officials and public bodies from releasing certain documents to the public.
-The Senate Committee on General Government and Accountability is currently reviewing each of the exemptions for possible revision.
+Oregon Sen. Chuck Riley, D-Hillsboro, argued in a recent letter to the editor that a sunshine committee isn't necessary because he and other state lawmakers are already starting to look critically at exemptions that keep elected officials and public bodies from releasing certain documents to the public.
+The Senate Committee on General Government and Accountability is currently reviewing each of the exemptions for possible revision, he said.

 Riley chairs that committee, and we applaud him for his work to bring a little sunshine to the heavy clouds that have hung over Oregon's public records laws.
 While we encourage Riley to continue his work to review these exemptions, we don't see any reason why others can't do the same.

 A more inclusionary democracy means that more Oregonians feel they have access to their own government.
-And after all, Riley and Richardson are after the same thing, in the end.
+And after all, both the sunshine committee and Riley are seeking the same thing, in the end.

 "If we are to be serious about public records reform," Riley wrote in his letter last week, "we must look critically at the exemptions public bodies are currently claiming when responding to requests for these records."

 We couldn't agree more.
-Lawmakers should approve Richardson's proposal for the good of all Oregonians.
+Lawmakers should approve a sunshine committee for the good of all Oregonians.